What to Do if You Are Experiencing Back Pain After a Car Accident

 • Sacral-occipital technique (SOT)

-• Stretching and strengthening exercise therapy
+• Strengthening exercise therapy

 • Ultrasound therapy